My research is focused on both the evolution and mechanisms of termite immune defenses,

-peptides and enzymes).
-We are also investigating whether elements of this defense
+behaviors such as mutual grooming.
+We are also investigating whether elements of this

-system are important for competition with fungi that feed on shared food sources such
+defense system are important for competition with fungi that feed on shared food sources

 Denier, D. and M. S. Bulmer.
 2015.
 Variation in subterranean termite susceptibility